26:51

 Clothes from outside.

-This is what is happening for example in social media today.
+This is what is happening,

 That teenagers are trying to decorate themselves,

-Because they feel deep down this self-worth issue.
+Look the best on social media platforms because they feel deep down this self-worth issue.

-So once we become aware of our patterns.
+So once we become aware of our patterns,

 We can then embrace them.

-And we can see that what is the root of the problem.
+We can then understand them and we can break those patterns and we can see that what is the root of the problem?

 Why am I doing this?

-And then we can become aware of this shadow.
+And then we can become aware of this shadow,

 This part of me that I am trying to hide.